LibertyDSNP/spec/pages/Identity/Factory.md

     /**
      * @dev This may be upgradable by the owner of the factory *
-     * @returns The current logic contract suggested by this factory */ function getLogic() external view returns (address);
+     * @return The current logic contract suggested by this factory */ function getLogic() external view returns (address);